sunrise-php/docs/docs/packages/sunrise/awesome-skeleton/README.md

 The following command will request the home page of your project using the cURL utility:

-> **Note**: You can request data from the server in a specific format and language using the `Accept` and `Accept-Language` headers.
+> You can request data from the server in a specific format and language using the `Accept` and `Accept-Language` headers.

-> **Note**: The [WelcomeController](https://github.com/sunrise-php/awesome-skeleton/blob/eb8d4bd6ae09394a9204b9e8edd3a67f9237b8a0/src/Controller/WelcomeController.php) is created for demonstration purposes.
+> The [WelcomeController](https://github.com/sunrise-php/awesome-skeleton/blob/eb8d4bd6ae09394a9204b9e8edd3a67f9237b8a0/src/Controller/WelcomeController.php) is created for demonstration purposes.
 In API controllers, you won't have to manually determine the response format.

 ```bash
 curl -X GET -H 'accept: application/json' -H 'accept-language: ru' http://localhost:8000/